my-language-skills/all-in-one-metadata/README.md

 1. If I don't need to use all the fields of the plugin, can I leave them empty?

 Yes, if one field is empty the SEO information about it will not be generated.
+1. How can I check if the metadata is update? by running [Google structured data testing tool](https://search.google.com/structured-data/testing-tool/u/0/) in each one of the places (Main page of the Root theme, Main page of the Single Site and post page of a Site)

 ## Requirements